Astrophysics MSc

 Entry requirements

-Students need to have a high 2:2 (55% or above) at undergraduate level in a subject with substantial Physics, Mathematics and/or Astronomy content.
+A good 2:2 or above at undergraduate level in a subject with substantial Physics, Mathematics and/or Astronomy content.

 Tuition fees